nvdla/doc/doc/ias/unit_description.rst

 total output data cube is the Winograd channel-extended data cube.
 The extension parameter is deconv_x_stride and deconv_y_stride.

-So, NVDLA uses a special layer contract layer (performed by Rubik) to reorder these output values to get the ideal deconvolutional output cube.
+So, NVDLA uses a special layer contract layer (performed by Rubik) to reorder these output values to get the desired deconvolutional output cube.

 In conclusion, NVDLA supports deconvolution layer by below strategy: